You promised to be true to her in good times and in bad, in sickness and in health.

 Just because you’re married does not mean your relationship can never be broken.
 Vows are mere words spoken at the wedding and will remain such if not acted upon.
 The promises you tell each other are not enough guarantee that nothing will ever go wrong.
 Married people cheat too.

-In fact, recent statistics on infidelity reveal that one in every three marriages have been tainted by infidelity.
+In fact, Divorce Magazine reports that 40–50% of married women and 50–60% of married men cheat on their spouses.
 The numbers are too high that one cannot help but wonder as to why married people cheat.

 5 Reasons Why Married People Cheat on Their Spouse